2012 WAFF Championship

 The 2012 WAFF Championship was the 7th WAFF Championship, an international tournament for member nations of the West Asian Football Federation.
 It was hosted by Kuwait from 8 to 20 December 2012.
 The defending champions were Kuwait.
 However, they did not get past the group stage.
 The tournament was won by Syria for the first time.

+Participants

+11 members from 13 members of WAFF participated in this tournament.